Landon Jackson: College career

 Jackson played in five games as a true freshman at LSU in 2021.
 After one year at LSU, he transferred to the University of Arkansas.
 In his first year at Arkansas in 2022, he played in all 13 games with seven starts and had 23 tackles and three sacks.
 Jackson returned to Arkansas his junior year in 2023.
 He started all 12 games and finished the season with 44 tackles, 13.5 tackles for lost yardage, and 6.5 sacks.
 Jackson was named to the Coaches 1st Team 2023 All-SEC football team, and was placed on the 2nd Team All-SEC squad by the AP.
 He elected to return to Arkansas for his senior season in 2024.
 He helped Arkansas to a 6-6 record and reach the 2024 Liberty Bowl, but Jackson decided to forego his participation in the bowl game in order to prepare for the NFL draft.
 He was named 2nd team All-SEC for the 2024 season.
 Jackson played in the 2025 Senior Bowl, where he finished the game with 1.5 tackles and a strip-sack.

 Professional career

 Jackson was selected in the third round by the Buffalo Bills with the 72nd pick of the 2025 NFL draft.
+He was placed on injured reserve on November 11, 2025, after suffering a torn MCL and PCL in Week 10 against the Miami Dolphins.